igr/sexyeditor/doc/Usage.md

 ## Backgrounds

 List of all images.
-Each file has to be in one row.
-Invalid files are simply ignored.
-Supports drag-and-drop.
+Each file is on a separate row.
+Invalid files (not images) are simply ignored.
+Drag-and-drop is supported.

+There is a context menu that displays a preview of the image.